ramp4-pcar4/ramp4-pcar4/packages/ramp-core/docs/api/notifications.md

 ## Overview

-The notification API provides the ability to alert users to errors, warnings or general info about what is happening in the app.
+The notifications API provides the ability to alert users to errors, warnings or general info about what is happening in the app.